sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![This is a screenshot of the Azure Portal showing the quick start for setting up Cosmos DB with MongoDB API.
 The copy button is highlighted.](media/Ex2-Task1.10.png "Capture CosmosDB connection string")

-9. Update the provided connection string with a database `contentdb` and a replica set `globaldb`.
+9. Modify the copied connection string by adding the database `contentdb` to the URL, along with a replicaSet of `globaldb`.
+The resulting connection string should look like the below sample.

    > **Note**: Username and password redacted for brevity.